crsmithdev/goenv/README.md

 ## Features

 - Similar functionality to Python's virtualenv and virtualenvwrapper.
-- Separates development directory from import path - you can work in `~/myproject`, but import from `github.com/me/myproject`
+- Separates development directory from import path - e.g., develop in `~/myproject`, but import from `github.com/me/myproject`
-- Isolates projct dependencies from other projects.
+- Isolates dependencies from other projects.
 - Written in Go, installable with `go get`.

 ## Quick start